Shopify/product-taxonomy/data/integrations/README.md

 <details>
 <summary>Output as JSON</summary>

-For example, `dist/en/integrations/all_mappings.json` contains their generated JSON output
+For the example above, `dist/en/integrations/all_mappings.json` would contain the following generated JSON output

 ```json
 {